Lesson 4 - Marxism

 Activities

-1. Make a page of notes about the pre-Marxist socialists.
-You need to watch the video Heaven on Earth and pay particular attention to the first section about Robert Owen.
-The Matu requires you to have some understanding on pre-Marxian socialism, so in addition to Robert Owen research a little bit about the French authors Henri de Saint-Simon and Charles Fourier.
-This Wikipedia page contains enough information.
-Heaven on earth is a somewhat critical documentary on the history of socialism from an American perspective. |
+1. Make some brief notes about the pre-Marxist socialists.
+You might watch the video Heaven on Earth and pay particular attention to the first section about Robert Owen.
+Heaven on earth is a somewhat critical documentary on the history of socialism from an American perspective.
+The film goes on to cover Marx and importantly the split in the world socialist movement between reformist socialists led be Eduard Bernstein and the revolutionary tradition which in the 20th century became inextricably linked to the work of Vladimir Lenin. |

 |